espressif/developer-portal/content/blog/vscode-esp-idf-v1.8.0/index.md

 ### The actual Eclipse CDT GDB Debug Adapter

-Before we have implemented our own [ESP-IDF Debug Adapter](https://github.com/espressif/esp-debug-adapter) in Python.
-While this debug adapter works, our users have report many issues regarding configuration, responsiveness and runtime errors.
-In our search for solution we encountered that the Eclipse CDT Cloud team have published a [CDT-GDB-Adapter](https://github.com/eclipse-cdt-cloud/cdt-gdb-adapter) which is written in TypeScript and is using [NPM serialport package](https://www.npmjs.com/package/serialport) underneath.
-We added a few changes in order to make it work with our tools but it is mostly the same as the original.
+Up until this version, only [ESP-IDF Debug Adapter](https://github.com/espressif/esp-debug-adapter) implemented in python by Espressif has been available in ESP-IDF Visual Studio Code Extension.
+While it works, our users have reported many issues regarding configuration, responsiveness and runtime errors.

+In search of a better solution, we chose the [CDT GDB Adapter](https://github.com/eclipse-cdt-cloud/cdt-gdb-adapter) implemented by the Eclipse CDT Cloud team in TypeScript that uses [NPM serialport package](https://www.npmjs.com/package/serialport) underneath.
+We only made a few minor updates to make it work with our tools.
+In our plugin, this adapter is called Eclipse CDT GDB Debug Adapter and is used in launch.json when configuration type is `gdbtarget`.

 To use the Eclipse CDT GDB Adapter in an ESP-IDF project, add the following configuration in `.vscode/launch.json`: